 - If both parties express an interest in participating in the TEDP, the Justice of the Peace will abate or suspend the eviction proceeding for 60 days, make all of the information and records of the eviction action confidential to prohibit disclosure to the public, and inform the parties of the reinstatement and dismissal procedures in #5 below.
 The JP will also refer the parties to an applicable community agency for the county for the application process to continue.

 - At any time during the 60-day delay period, the property owner can file a motion to reinstate the eviction case with the judge.
 The motion must be served on the residents.
 The judge is then required to reinstate the eviction case, set it for trial within 21 days, inform the parties how to proceed, and make the records and information non-confidential.

 - If the Justice of the Peace does not receive a motion to reinstate the case within the 60-day abatement period, the JP must dismiss the eviction case with prejudice, including any claims that do not involve the nonpayment of rent.
 All court information and records must stay confidential and not available for disclosure to the public.

 The program is being funded with $3.3 million of funds available through the CARES Act.
-A statewide program using a portion of funds set aside for rental assistance is currently scheduled to be effective on November 9.
+A statewide program using a portion of funds set aside for rental assistance is currently scheduled to be effective in 2021.
 It isn’t known at this time whether the statewide program will have the same requirements as the pilot program or if the requirements will be modified.